shubhanggupta2000/shubhanggupta2000/README.md

 * 🌍  I'm from Jaipur, Rajasthan, India
 * ✉️  How to Reach me: **[guptashubhang2000@gmail.com](mailto:guptashubhang2000@gmail.com)**
 * 👨‍💻 Check out some of my projects on **[myprojects](https://github.com/shubhanggupta2000/myprojects)**
-* 🧠  I'm Currently learning Solidity, Blockchain
+* 🧠  I'm Currently learning ML, Blockchain
 * 🔭  I'm currently working on **Open Source & Backend Dev**
 * 🤝  I'm looking to contributing on unique and interesting projects with great learning opportunities
 * ⭐  If you like my ☺️ projects, don't forget a star 🌟